peddaadeiah/FacebookConAppInAngular6/README.md

    this component is AddEmployeeDetailComponent for diaplaying employee details And adding employee details

-   4 Run  this ngx-order-pipe in node command promt for sorting the table ->add belloew code in app .module.ts import { OrderModule } from 'ngx-order-pipe';
+   4 Run  this ngx-order-pipe in node command promt for sorting the table -add belloew code in app .module.ts import { OrderModule } from 'ngx-order-pipe';
-   add imports: [OrderModule] in @NgModule decorator ->add below code in your component ts file import { OrderPipe } from 'ngx-order-pipe';
+   add imports: [OrderModule] in @NgModule decorator -add below code in your component ts file import { OrderPipe } from 'ngx-order-pipe';
    constructor(orderPipe: OrderPipe){
    orderPipe.transform(objectsofArrayjson);